 THE BLOODIES 2017

 BEST FEATURE: Buckout Road, Dir.
-John Gillespie, Brad Clark, Producer
+Matthew Currie Holmes, John Gillespie, Brad Clark, Producers

 BEST SHORT: Bestia, Dir.
 Gigi Saul Guerrero, Raynor Shima, Producer

 RISING STAR: Alyx Melone, Blood Child and Talking Heads

 BEST SCREENPLAY: Matthew Currie Holmes, Shahin Chandrasoma, Buckout Road

 BEST CINEMATOGRAPHY: James Griffith, Darken

 BEST SPECIAL FX: Kill Order

 BEST MUSIC SCORE: Jim McGrath, Darken